Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 The Fallen Actor

-Several characters have borne this name.
+Several characters have held this name.
 The most famous is Basil Karlo, a fallen actor who became a shapeshifting mud monster.
 Capable of taking on any human appearance.

 The Obsessed Pyromaniac

 Garfield Lynns, a pyromaniac equipped with a fire-resistant suit and a flamethrower.
-Arson as a distorted artistic expression.
+Criminal arson as a distorted artistic expression.

 The Date Obsessive

-Julian Day, a criminal who plans all his crimes around important calendar dates.
-Visually underestimated but terrifying in psychological arcs.
+Julian Day, a criminal who plans all his crimes based on important calendar dates.
+Visually underestimated but terrifying in his psychological arc.

-A serial killer who carves a scar on his body for each victim.
-One of the most disturbing villains in modern gallery.
+Serial killer who carves a scar on his body for each victim.
+One of the most disturbing villains in modern comics.
 Appeared in Batman Begins and Birds of Prey.

-Dr. Kirk Langstrom, a scientist transformed into a man-bat hybrid after a failed experiment.
-A tragic mirror image of Batman.
+Dr. Kirk Langstrom, a scientist transformed into a human-bat hybrid after a failed experiment.
+A tragic mirror of Batman.

 Cyrus Gold, a criminal resurrected from the swamps who constantly returns to life.
-A nearly indestructible supernatural force.
+A supernatural force that is almost indestructible.

 Arkham scientist specializing in the chemical manipulation of fear.
 A recurring enemy not well-known to the general public but central to several comic arcs.

 Anatoli Knyazev, a Russian super-soldier trained to assassinate Batman.
-Brute force combined with elite military training.
+Brutal force combined with elite military training.

-Eric Needham, a criminal who claims to kill other criminals — a dark and fanatical version of Batman.
+Eric Needham, a criminal who claims to kill other criminals — a dark and fanatic version of Batman.
 A philosophical confrontation on the legitimacy of the vigilante.

 Judson Caspian, an extreme vigilante who appeared in Batman: Year Two.
 A philosophical precursor to Batman himself, who he could have become if he had crossed certain lines.